FormationFlight/FormationFlight/readme.md

 # * FormationFlight Information

 # Targets:
-This is a work in progress...
-For now please check contents of .ini files within the targets folder.
+This is a work in progress and there is no guarantee your target will work...
+However, please check contents of .ini files within the targets folder to see some of the boards that are being tested.

 # Building:
 Visual Studio Code with PlatformIO is required.